jhd369-22/CarPilotEnv/README.md

 The agent’s complete state at each time step is encoded as the 3-element tuple (x, y, Orientation).
 For example, the starting state S0 is encoded (0, 0, 2).

 The environment model is a 9-by-6 grid map, outside of the fixed grid map is considered as terminal “crash” state that reward a penalty of −5.
 Any other non-terminating action receives a penalty of −0.01.
 The discount factor is 1.
 Initially, the agent has no knowledge of the environment model.
 The agent can gradually learn the environment model based on its real experience over time.

+The program will print out state history of the car in the grid map for every 1000 episodes.